 Not many wineries can boast of having four wineries within Napa Valley: the original historic winery on Atlas Peak Road (near the city of Napa), Villa del Lago on Pritchard Hill (the old Girard Winery), this property (in Rutherford) and not one to stop with merely three wineries, Del Dotto opened a 4th winery (Piazza del Dotto Winery & Caves) in Oakville just north of Yountville on the East side of Highway 29 in September 2017.

-Real estate and TV infomercial man, now Napa winery mogul, Dave Del Dotto is the brains behind this “palace”.
-He traces his ancestral roots to the early 1100’s in Venice, Italy.
-As a result, his heritage plays a big part in the style of his wineries as well as the actual wine making.
+Dave traces his ancestral roots to the early 1100s in Venice, Italy.
+Del Dotto relatives still live in Lucca, Italy (near Pisa).
+As a result, his heritage plays a big part in the visual look and feel of his Napa Valley wineries as well as the actual wine making.
 This winery is everything a classic Italian villa should be from the ancient, gnarled olive trees in front to the marble façade on the outside of the building to the gorgeous 1-ton marble columns inside.
-In addition, check out the colorful and ornate tile work, the Venetian chandeliers, the ancient mosaic marble floors, and a beautiful bright orange onyx window upstairs.
+In addition, the interior features colorful and ornate tile work, the Venetian chandeliers, the ancient mosaic marble floors, and a beautiful bright orange onyx window upstairs.

+The cave is lined with 39,000 pieces tile that were originally used in 300-year old villas from Lucca, Italy.
 A VIP room and several alcoves near the end of the cave contain some of their most sought-after wines including the Villa del Lago Cabernet Sauvignon and ‘the Beast”, a proprietary red blend made from grapes from their multiple vineyard sources.
 Their 2012 vintage of this wine earned a perfect 100 score rating from prominent wine critic, Robert Parker Jr.

 Also of note are their two Salumi rooms (very unusual for Napa Valley wineries); both are located at the end of the cave and contained a number of curing meats used by their culinary team.